Tag: Tim Loughton

 The below Parliamentary question was asked by Tim Loughton on 2015-11-10.

-To ask Mr Chancellor of the Exchequer, what criteria were attached to the granting of a grant to the Wave Trust to fund the Pioneer Communities Project.
+To ask Mr Chancellor of the Exchequer, when his Department agreed a grant to the Wave Trust to fund the Pioneer Communities Project; and how much that grant was for.

 Greg Hands